Kellyajara/RealEstate-Classification/README.md

   -Sewer System: Sewer system for the house

 ## Modeling
 After cleaning our data, we performed a 70%-30% Train-Test split on the data with price as our target variable and all other variables as predictors.
 Afterwards, we created multiple iterative linear regression models.
+The following features were included in each model:
+Model 1 -->
+Model 2 -->
+Model 3 -->

 ## Recommendations